Azure/SimuLand/3_simulate_detect/credential-access/exportADFSDKMMasterKeyFromDC.md

 **AD FS DKM Master Key Export**

-We can also audit the access request to the AD FS DKM contact AD object that holds the DKM master key in the AD DS server.
+We can also audit the access request to the AD FS DKM contact object in the domain controller.
 This audit rule can be enabled by adding an Access Control Entry (ACE) to the System Access Control List (SACL) of the AD FS DKM contact object in the domain controller.
 [A SACL is a type of access control list to log attempts to access a secured object](https://docs.microsoft.com/en-us/windows/win32/secauthz/access-control-lists).

 **Create Audit Rule**

-1. Connect to the Domain Controller (DC01) via Azure Bastion services as an Administrator.
+1. Connect to the Domain Controller (DC01) via the [Azure Bastion service](../../2_deploy/_helper_docs/connectAzVmAzBastion.md) as an Administrator.
 2. Open PowerShell console as an Administrator.
 4. Get the path of the AD FS DKM container and use it to obtain the `GUID` of the AD FS DKM contact object holding the AD FS DKM master key (Encryption key).